Clinical Child and Adolescent Psychology

 • Empathy, social relationships and psychopathology

-- Students will be able to critically read and discuss the recent developmental literature based on scientific articles.
+• Students will be able to critically read and discuss the recent developmental literature based on scientific articles.
 These articles cover 1. current emotion theories, especially those which focus on development during infancy, childhood and adolescence; 2. the influence of various interpersonal and intrapersonal factors on emotion-socialisation( e.g., different groups with communicative impairments); 3. developmental psychopathology in relation to emotional competence deficits.
+This provides students with tools to keep up to date with the newest insights in their field once they’ve entered the workplace.

 For the timetables of your lectures, workgroups, and exams, select your study programme.